 20) When your camera completes the firmware updating process, you are essentially finished!
 The only thing you have to do now is to format the SD Card inside the GH2 again.
 If you don’t do this, the weird BODY VERSION UP? firmware update screen will appear every time you press the green Play button on the camera.

 Congratulations!
 You now have a hacked GH2!
-In fact, it’s no longer a GH2, now it’s a GH2vk!
 You are finished!

 When you start using your GH2vk, it may seem a little anti-climatic at first.
 There is nothing visually different about the camera’s menus or interface.
 You’ll start noticing what the hack has done when you start shooting video with the camera.
 Some patches are really data-consumptive (you can only fit a few minutes of footage on a 16GB card, etc.).
 Some patches can be a little unruly (the video clips won’t playback in the camera).
 Some patches get it just right.
 The camera works great, clips play back just fine, and the moving images are amazing.
 Experiment and find what works best for you.

-If you found my free guide helpful, you can help me out by simply clicking on the little Amazon logo below.
-Click on it right before you make a purchase at Amazon.com.
-I’ll receive a small commission, even if you’re buying a can of Cat Repellent, not a GH2.
+If you found this information helpful, you can help me out by simply clicking on this Amazon link before you make a purchase at Amazon.com.
+I’ll receive a small commission, even if you’re buying a can of Cat Repellent.
 Thanks in advance!

 UPDATE – This blog post was originally published in November of 2011, however, the patches for hacked GH2’s have evolved quite a bit since then.
-In March of 2013, I put my GH2 back on the workbench in my Revisiting the GH2 Hack post.
+In August of 2015, I put my GH2 back on the workbench in my Revisiting the GH2 Hack in 2015 post.
 You should check it out.
 Also, if you want to remove the hack from your GH2, check out my post How to Unhack the GH2.